Jeremycouturier/NcorpiON/README.md

 	sudo dnf update && sudo dnf install ffmpeg

 on Red Hat based distros to install it.
+You will also need python with matplotlib and numpy for the animations.

 ## Simulation